Maglev: Guidance system

 Some systems use Null Current systems (also sometimes called Null Flux systems).
 These use a coil that is wound so that it enters two opposing, alternating fields, so that the average flux in the loop is zero.
 When the vehicle is in the straight ahead position, no current flows, but any moves off-line create flux that generates a field that naturally pushes/pulls it back into line.

 Proposed technology enhancements

 Evacuated tubes

-Some systems (notably the Swissmetro system and the Hyperloop) propose the use of vactrains—maglev train technology used in evacuated (airless) tubes, which removes air drag.
+Some systems (notably the Swissmetro system and the Hyperloop) propose the use of vactrains—maglev trains running in a tunnel with a partial or total vacuum, which reduces or eliminates air drag.
 This has the potential to increase speed and efficiency greatly, as most of the energy for conventional maglev trains is lost to aerodynamic drag.

-One potential risk for passengers of trains operating in evacuated tubes is that they could be exposed to the risk of cabin depressurization unless tunnel safety monitoring systems can repressurize the tube in the event of a train malfunction or accident though since trains are likely to operate at or near the Earth's surface, emergency restoration of ambient pressure should be straightforward.
+One potential risk for passengers of trains operating in evacuated tubes is that they could be exposed to the risk of cabin depressurization unless tunnel safety monitoring systems can repressurize the tube in the event of a train malfunction or accident.
+Since trains are likely to operate at or near the Earth's surface, emergency restoration of ambient pressure should be straightforward.
 The RAND Corporation has depicted a vacuum tube train that could, in theory, cross the Atlantic or the USA in around 21 minutes.